-RV blinds usually cost around $20 to over $80; however, the price range is mostly dependent on the material the fabric is made of, what brand you have opted for, how durable the blinds are, and size.
+RV blinds usually cost around $20 to over $80, but the price range is mostly dependent on the fabric, what brand you have opted for, how durable the blinds are, and size.
 If you get made-to-measure blinds, these will be more expensive.

 How Do You Replace Blinds in an RV?

-If you’re planning on replacing your blinds, then you will need to remove your previous shades or valance.
-Install a lightweight wrap around your curtain rods to hang the blinds onto.
+If you’re planning on replacing your blinds, then you'll need to remove your previous shades or valance, then install a lightweight wrap around your curtain rods to hang the blinds onto.
 You can even make use of the holes that were used for the valances.
 Use bolts to hang the rods and the blinds.

-Get your blinds.
-Make sure you get ones that fit your window perfectly.
+Make sure you get blinds that fit your RV window perfectly.
 Mount the curtain rods and then hang your blinds onto them.

 Should RV Blinds Be Inside the Window Frame?

-RV blinds can be installed on both sides of the window frames.
-However, it is recommended that you install them on the inside.
-But before you do so, make sure to see that the window frame has enough depth so that you can easily mount the blinds inside.
+RV blinds can be installed on both sides of the window frames, but it is better to install them on the inside.
+Before you do so, make sure to see that the window frame has enough depth so that you can easily mount the blinds inside.

 What Color RV Window Shade/Cover Gives the Most Privacy?

 You can’t control your surroundings.
-You can't prevent the sun from shining or the streetlight from functioning; however, you can prevent the light from entering your RV windows.
+You can't prevent the sun from shining or the streetlight from functioning, but you can prevent the light from entering your RV.
 For that, you need blackout shades.
-These shades are made using blackout material that helps keep out the light completely and also provide you with privacy as no one can look inside.
+These RV window shades are made using blackout material that helps keep out the light completely and also provides you with complete privacy.